No booking fees on the app

 Liverpool to Nottingham train travel guide

-The train journey from Liverpool to Nottingham combines efficiency with pleasure, featuring beautiful scenery and comfort.
-With frequent departures from Liverpool, you can get to Nottingham in just 2h 13m, making it an ideal and convenient choice for travelling between them.
+Travelling by train from Liverpool to Nottingham is efficient and offers a scenic and comfortable experience.
+With frequent departures from Liverpool, you can reach Nottingham in just 2h 10m, making it one of the fastest and most convenient ways to travel between these two places.

 Planning and booking